Dragon and Chameleon

 Dragon and Chameleon (龍とカメレオン, Ryū to Kamereon) is a Japanese manga series written and illustrated by Ryo Ishiyama.
 It began serialization in Square Enix's magazine Gangan Joker in October 2022.
-As of November 2025, eight volumes have been published.
+As of June 2026, nine volumes have been published.

+Plot

+Garyo Hanagami is a well-renowned manga artist behind the popular manga series, Dragon Land.
+One of his assistants is the gloomy Shinobu Miyama, a man whose illustrations make people view him akin to a chameleon.
+After Hanagami tries to save Miyama from falling down the stairs, the two clash heads with each other and become unconscious.
+Some time later, Hanagami wakes up to find that he has woken up in Miyama's body, and vice versa.
+Miyama continues the serialization of Dragon Land in Hanagami's body, while Hanagami attempts to launch a new serialization that aims to ultimately challenge Dragon Land.

 Publication

 Written and illustrated by Ryo Ishiyama, the series began serialization in Square Enix's magazine Gangan Joker on October 21, 2022.
-As of November 2025, the series' individual chapters have been collected into eight tankōbon volumes.
+As of June 2026, the series' individual chapters have been collected into nine tankōbon volumes.

 In January 2024, Square Enix began publishing the series in English on their Manga Up!
 Global service.
 Square Enix is set to release the series in print in Q4 2024.